 Disputes of any kind with your neighbours can be very unpleasant.
 It’s always best to try and resolve them through communication first, if you feel safe enough to do so, before involving the authorities.
 If you are encountering a dispute, some general advice is as follows:

-- Your first action should always be to talk with your neighbour informally about any issues you are experiencing.
-They may not have realised that their actions are causing you distress.
-If you do not feel that you can do this face to face, you may wish to write them a letter instead – but see our warning, below.
+- You should always try to talk with your neighbour informally about any issues you are experiencing before taking further action.
+They may not have realised that what they’re doing is causing you distress.
+If you do not feel that you can do this face to face, you may wish to write them a letter instead – but see below before you do so.

-- Do bear in mind that when you come to sell your property, you will probably have to disclose any neighbour disputes to the prospective purchaser – which might include any letters that have been sent.
+- Bear in mind that if you are selling your property in the future, you will probably have to disclose any neighbour disputes to the prospective purchaser – which might include any letters that have been sent.

 - If your neighbour is living in a rented property, you may want to contact their landlord to intervene on your behalf.

 - If this does not work and the dispute continues, mediation is an excellent next step.
 A trained, impartial mediator will be able to listen to both sides and make recommendations on what to do next.
-Using a mediation service costs, but it should be far less than it would cost to take the legal route.
+Using a mediation service does come at a cost, but it should be far less than it would cost to take the legal route and go to court.

 - The last resort could be court action against your neighbour.
 However, bear in mind that this is an expensive process and will likely ruin your relationship with your neighbour irreparably.

-- It’s a good idea to speak with a lawyer about your specific situation and what you may be able to do to resolve disputes with your neighbours.
+- If you’re struggling to resolve the dispute on your own, it may a good idea to seek legal advice and speak with a lawyer about your specific situation and what you may be able to do to resolve disputes with your neighbours.